prometheus/prometheus/docs/querying/api.md

 URL query parameters:
 - `type=alert|record`: return only the alerting rules (e.g. `type=alert`) or the recording rules (e.g. `type=record`).
 When the parameter is absent or empty, no filtering is done.

+Limit:
+-`Limit`: group-level limit of the number of alerts produced by an alerting rule or series produced by a recording rule.
+If the limit is exceeded, the active alerts are removed.
+If it's an alerting rule, and the rule returns an error, then it subsequently sets the health to bad. defalut value of limit is 0.

 ```json
 $ curl http://localhost:9090/api/v1/rules